-We also discussed requiring implementations to support calls to other translation units by falling back to a global lock.
-Although this may eventually turn out to be preferable, we felt that at this stage it was more important to allow as broad a range of implementations as possible, including those that require instrumenting all memory accesses inside a transaction.
+We also discussed requiring implementations to support calls to other translation units by falling back to a global mutex.
+Although this may eventually turn out to be preferable, we felt that it was more important at this stage to allow as broad a range of implementations as possible, including those that require instrumenting all memory accesses inside a transaction.